FatherShawn/cp_learning/docs/cp_latent_dataset.md

 list of weak references to the object (if defined)

-### _class_ cp_image_dataset.QuackImageDataset(path: str)
+### _class_ cp_latent_dataset.QuackLatentDataset(path: str)
 Bases: `torch.utils.data.dataset.Dataset`

-Iterates or selectively retrieves items from a collection of python pickle files which contain QuackImageData
+Iterates or selectively retrieves items from a collection of python pickle files which contain QuackLatentData

 Metadata stored in metadata.pyc: